opendatacube/datacube-ows/docs/cfg_style_api.rst

 2. Style inheritance cannot be used.

-   Style inheritance depends on the context of the enclosing complete OWS Configuration and so is not available for stand-alone styles.
+   Style inheritance is an OWS feature that allows styles to be extended from existing styles in the configuration hierarchy.

+   As stand-alone style objects exist outside of the configuration hierarchy, style inheritance is not applicable.

-3. The various band-aliasing techniques are not available.
+3. The various OWS-specific band-aliasing techniques are not available.

     It is up to the the user of the API to ensure the band names in the style definition exactly match the data variable names in the XArray Dataset being styled.

+    Make sure you reference measurement bands from the source product using the same names that you requested in the `dc.load()` statement.

 4. Function objects/callables can be used directly in stand-alone style definitions.

     Full OWS Configurations must be serialisable, so fuctions can only be embedded as fully qualified python names.
 For stand-alone styles, raw callable functions can be used.
+Some examples are shown below.

 Stand-alone style objects are created by passing a valid style configuration to the ``StandaloneStyle`` constructor: